code-philia/time-travelling-visualizer/README.md

 6. Click on the 'Login' button to start using the frontend.

 ## Acknowledgement
-😊 Note: We appreciate [Yang Xianglin's](https://github.com/xianglinyang) for the tool's backend part:(https://github.com/xianglinyang/DeepDebugger) which we have integrated into our code.
+😊 Note: We appreciate [Yang Xianglin's](https://github.com/xianglinyang) contribution from [paper 1](#paper1-ref) for the tool's backend part: [DeepDebugger](https://github.com/xianglinyang/DeepDebugger), which we have integrated into our code.

+---

+<a name="paper1-ref"></a>[1] Xianglin Yang, Yun Lin, Yifan Zhang, Linpeng Huang, Jin Song Dong, Hong Mei.
+DeepDebugger: An Interactive Time-Travelling Debugging Approach for Deep Classifiers.
+ESEC/FSE 2023.

 # Citation
 Please consider  citing the following paper if you find this work useful for your research: